settylab/atac_metacell_utilities/README.md

 For the `fimo` and `gene_x_tf rules`, separate log files are created and can be accessed in the `logs/` directory.

-Other log files can be accessed in the `.snakemake/log` directory, although they are not very informative.
+Other log files can be accessed in the `.snakemake/log` directory.

 *Improved logging is in progress.*

 ## References

-The custom MOTIF annotations are based off of an idea called *in silico ChIP-seq* introduced in [this paper](https://www.biorxiv.org/content/10.1101/2022.06.15.496239v1)
+The custom MOTIF annotations are based off of *in silico ChIP-seq*, introduced by Argelaguet et al in [this paper.](https://www.biorxiv.org/content/10.1101/2022.06.15.496239v1)